vivekoommen/NeuralOperator_DiffusionModel/README.md

 # NO+DM

 This repository contains the code accompanying our paper, ["Integrating Neural Operators with Diffusion Models Improves Spectral Representation in Turbulence Modeling"](https://arxiv.org/pdf/2409.08477).
 Our work demonstrates how diffusion models can help mitigate the spectral bias suffered by neural operators.
+Check out our ["project page"](https://vivekoommen.github.io/NO_DM/).
 Below, you will find the structure, usage instructions, and dependencies for this repository.

 ---